thegetty/grj-19/content/1-sahragard.md

 This information was also expressed in a four-volume Qurʼan in the horizontal format that was endowed to ʾalā al-Dīn Mosque in Konya, Turkey.
 Its scribe, Ahmad b.
 Muhammad b.
 Yāsīn, copied it in 383 AH/993 CE in Isfahan (TIEM, nos.
 453–56).
 According to its precise calligraphy and conspicuous golden decorations, it was probably produced under the patronage of the courtiers of the Buyyid dynasty (945–1055 CE).[^21] The numbers of its chapters, words, and letters are written in circles inside a horizontal rectangular panel.
 Scholar of Islamic art Yasser Tabbaa lists and illustrates other manuscripts containing tables with verse counts.[^22] In the Getty Qurʼan, the rectangular panel on the front of the leaf (recto) is divided into two squares, each containing a circle.
 The four sets of intersecting lines radiating into the center of the circle intersect and form a diamond in the center of the circle.
 The surface decoration of the panel is totally overlaid with gold.
 The chain-like pattern of its margins and the ornamental dots of the background are all outlined in brown.
 This structure can also be seen in certain Qurʼan manuscripts copied in Abbasid style, an example of which is a fragment including *al-ḍuḥā* (Qur’an 93) to the end of the Qurʼan, written in Early Abbasid style, kept in the Chester Beatty Library.[^23] The Chester Beatty manuscript includes two such illuminated leaves at its beginning and at its end.
 On each of these leaves, as was described for Getty folio 10 above, is a rectangular panel made up of two square frames divided by four triangles (*lachak*).
 On the other leaves of the Getty fragments, as previously described, the text is written in five lines in gold.
 Each word or letter is outlined in brown ink to make it distinct from the background.

-The *harakāt*, or diacritics marking short vowels, are shown by small circular dots in red ink: for *fatḥa* <span lang="ar" dir="rtl">(ـَ)</span>, a circular dot is inserted above the letter; for *kasra* <span lang="ar" dir="rtl">(ـِ)</span>, a dot underneath; for *ḍamma* <span lang="ar" dir="rtl">(ـُ)</span>, a dot in the left side.
+The *harakāt*, or diacritics marking short vowels, are shown by small circular dots in red ink: for *fatḥa* ([ـَ]{lang="ar" dir="rtl"}), a circular dot is inserted above the letter; for *kasra* ([ـِ]{lang="ar" dir="rtl"}), a dot underneath; for *ḍamma* ([ـُ]{lang="ar" dir="rtl"}), a dot in the left side.
 Nunnation (*tanwin*) is shown with two dots, one over the other.
 These features correspond to the elements of style attributed to Arab grammarian Abul Aswad al-Duʾali (d.
 69 AH/688 CE), a poet and the founder of Arabic syntax.
 He invented, as Egyptian encyclopedist al-Qalqashandī informs us in 821 AH / 1418 CE, three main *harakāt* plus *tanwin*.[^24] The vocalization in this copy is mainly used in the last letter of almost all words, for it is normally the last letter that defines a word’s function in the sentence.
 If no vowel pointing is applied, misunderstanding and change in meaning would be inevitable.
 This practice of using vocalization exclusively for the last letter is attributed to al-Duʾali.

 Nunnation (*tanvīn*) in this Qurʼan is shown by two red dots. *Shadda* (a diacritic for doubling a consonant) is shown by a light-blue dot.
 There are no signs for *maddah* (long vowel) or the *hamza* (glottal stop).
 Because the light blue is the same one used in the illumination, the diacritics seem to have been inserted at the time when the manuscript was being copied.
 But the dots in dark blue otherwise surrounding the letters were inserted at a later time to complete diacritics or to demonstrate other modes of recitation (*qirāʾāt*) ([fig. 3](#fig-1-3)).